 - You then need to accept your offer from us on UCAS Track.
 Our offer may take a short time to appear.
 Our admissions team will update your status the same day you are made an offer.

 - Visit us and apply for accommodation.
-We'll be holding applicant days after 13 August and there will be opportunities to visit us and get to know the campus before you arrive in September.
+We'll be holding virtual clearing open days after 13 August and there'll also be opportunities to visit the campus before you arrive in September.
 Check our accommodation pages to find out more information about applying for accommodation and choosing the right home for you after applying to us through clearing.

 We look forward to meeting you in September!

 If you would like to read about the experiences of Jess, one of our students that came through the Clearing process, you can read her Student Blog Post.